okTurtles/group-income/CONTRIBUTING.md

 ### 3. Follow this Contribution Policy

 This contribution policy will evolve over time.
-For now it is based on a mixture of the [Mileposts Methodology](https://github.com/taoeffect/mileposts) and a slightly modified subset of [C4.1](https://rfc.zeromq.org/spec:42/C4/).
+For now it is based on a slightly modified subset of [C4.1](https://rfc.zeromq.org/spec:42/C4/).

 #### Licensing and Ownership